-We may also be subject to other claims and legal actions arising in the ordinary course of business from time to time.
+We are not currently party to any pending legal proceedings that we believe have a material adverse effect on our business or financial condition.
+However, we may be subject to various claims and legal actions arising in the ordinary course of business from time to time.